YFC Canada

 Hey there!
 So, you’re interested in getting to know what’s going on with Youth Unlimited in Peterborough?
 You are in the right place!

 Youth Unlimited in Peterborough offers a number of programs for youth between the ages of 8 – 24.
 We have several mainstay programs, and we are constantly evolving as we respond to current needs and trends in youth culture.
-We operate primarily out of our main building at The Bridge Youth Centre on 256 Brock Street, as well as offering some programs off-site, in schools and run day trips/ summer camps throughout the summer.

-At the Bridge, we are all about creating a safe space based on respect in community with one another.
+At The Bridge, we are all about creating a safe space based on respect in community with one another.
 We are a faith-based organization operating under Christian principles, and welcome anyone who walks through our doors.

-Vision Statement
+Vision

 It is our vision that through strategic partnerships and alliances, as well as through our own front-line endeavors, to see the lives of youth in the Greater Kawartha area attain their full potential as God designed it.

-Mission Statement
+Mission

 Serving the needs of youth, by offering Christ’s hope in a safe, loving environment.